R4k4210/react-dapp-web3/README.md

 ### Donations

-If you like the extension and you want to support the development - please consider to donate.
+If you like the library and you want to support the development - please consider to donate.
 Any donations are greatly appreciated :D !!

 **ERC20 - 0x3079c9aC68b629419213A864dc1899Ab4fC7246B**